-Note that reading the content of the SPI/IC Receive Buffer SFR (SPI2CRx, 0x9B) should be done using a 2-cycle instruction set such as MOV A or SPI2CRX.
-Using a 3-cycle instruction such as MOV 0x3D or SPI2CRX will not transfer the right information into the target register.
+Note that reading the content of the SPI/I2C Receive Buffer SFR (SPI2CRx, 0x9B) should be done using a 2-cycle instruction set, such as MOV A or SPI2CRX.
+Using a 3-cycle instruction, such as MOV 0x3D or SPI2CRX, does not transfer the correct information into the target register.